10. S3 classes#

 ## [1] 0

-We already know that the above was displayed in a fancy way only because there is a print method overloaded for objects of the kmeans class.
+We already know that res was displayed in a fancy way only because there is a print method overloaded for objects of the kmeans class.

 But is there?